Mother of senior aide to Mexico's ex-president arrested in Germany

 MEXICO CITY (Reuters) - The mother of Emilio Lozoya, the former chief executive of Mexican state oil company Pemex and a close confidant to ex-President Enrique Pena Nieto, has been arrested in Germany, Lozoya’s lawyer said on Wednesday.

-Lozoya and several of his family members have been accused of involvement in a wide-ranging bribery and money laundering probe involving Brazilian builder Odebrecht, part of a corruption case now being pursued by the government of Pena Nieto’s successor, President Andres Manuel Lopez Obrador.
+Lozoya and several of his family members have been accused of involvement in a wide-ranging bribery and money laundering probe involving Brazilian construction firm Odebrecht, part of a corruption case now being pursued by the government of Pena Nieto’s successor, President Andres Manuel Lopez Obrador.

 While senior officials across Latin America have been brought to justice in a series of corruption investigations in recent years, including high-profile cases from Guatemala to Brazil, Mexico has so far lagged behind despite Lopez Obrador’s focus on rooting out what he describes as rampant graft.